sanjanakd/terraform-aws-automation/README.md

 This project is divided into 3 parts -
 1. Provision an AMI using packer and Ansible which has apache tomcat, java8, terraform, python and one sample flask application.
 2. Create VPC/IAM with subnet using terraform.
-3. and create stack using terraform which creates Security groups, Autoscaling groups with 2 EC2 instance, ELB and route53.
+3. and create stack using terraform which creates Security groups, Auto scaling groups with 2 EC2 instance, ELB and route53.

 Prerequisites :